 The ancient view, the present sight and the future perspective:

 Charles zi Britannia, Schneizel El Britannia and Lelouch vi Britannia.

 The 98th Emperor of Britannia, Charles does not set as the villain during the entire plot of Code Geass.
 His plan set up with Marianne is to deny the essence of humanity: its individuality.
 A communion among life and death is what he wishes for.
 That’s not solving the problem but simply destruction of it.

 Besides, Prince Shneizel proposes a stagnat society governed by fear of mass destruction weapons (F.L.E.J.A.) but as Lelouch and C.C. states, that’s not life, it’s merely experience since people cannot step forward, they are just frozen by force.

 And here we come.
 Lelouch, who hide himself behind the mask, who lied to everyone.
 He lived a life of lie to destroy and recreate the world.
 A world where kindness is extended to everyone.

 Why do people lie?
 It isn’t only beacuse they struggle against each other it’s also because there’s something they’re seeking.

 Lelouch vi Britannia.

 The core of the Machiavellan principles according to that “the ends justifies the means” traspires throughout the opera and early becomes Zero’s and Lelouch way of acting.
 That way of acting that initially separates him from Suzaku.
 The same ideology that lead to his sacrifice at the end of the anime.
-Because results are the most important: a gentler world.
+Because result is the most important thing: a gentler world.
 And it has no matter if Lelouch is now immortal because his faith was to renouce to his personal life with Nunnaly to bear the burden of the Kings.